shaomollo/website/content/authors/admin/_index.md

 #    url: https://www.enshohealth.com

 # Short bio (displayed in user profile at end of posts)
-bio: I'm currently a senior at Columbia University studying Psych & Public Health.
-My interest lies in bioinformatics.
+bio: I'm graduated with a BA in Psychology and Public Health from Columbia University.
+I have over 4 years of recent experience, most recently at the Patient Decision Lab at Columbia University.
+Previously, I was a Clinical Operations Analyst at Power Life Sciences and a Research Scientist at Ensho Health.

 # Interests to show in About widget
 interests:
   - Bioinformatics